 Peer commentaries are articles written by others in your field about your paper.
 Unlike a peer-reviewed paper, commentaries are written after publication in a scholarly journal.
 The purpose of these articles is to add to the discussion of the topic, rather than to critique or edit the paper.

-Commentaries can be useful as sources for your research as often additional citations are added, or perhaps, they can help you understand the original paper more clearly.
+Commentaries can be useful as sources for your research as additional citations are added, or perhaps, they can help you understand the original paper more clearly.

 Reviews Published in Magazines